BOOKS WORTH READING

 1984, is a dystopian novel published in 1949 by English author Eric Arthur Blair, who went under the pen name of George Orwell.

 Even our language has changed.
 Anyone who is a critical thinker and questions the official narrative is labeled a "truther" which is given a bad connotation.
-So if the truth is bad then lying must be good?
-Those wanting clean water are called activists.

 "Orwellian" is so commonly used that it’s now a dictionary-approved adjective.